NealMatta/udemy-react-2023-playground/21.1 Advanced Routing Project/notes.md

 # 348 Extracting Error Data & Throwing Responses

 -   Throwing an error in a loader would result in the closest Error Element executing

+# 357. Validating User Input & Outputting Validation Errors

+-   You should rely on server side validation in forms because client side validation can be turned off via the dev tools in the browser